wwq5-code/FedU/README.md

 ### Running the experiments

-1. To run the IBFU and IBFU-SS on MNIST
+1. To run the CRFU and CRFU-SS on MNIST
 ```
-python /Federated_learning/BackdoorFedUnl/BackdoorFedAvg.py
+python /Users/wwq/PycharmProjects/MCFederatedUnlearning/Federated_learning/BackdoorFedUnl/BackdoorFedAvg.py
 ```

-2. To run the IBFU and IBFU-SS on CIFAR10
+2. To run the CRFU and CRFU-SS on CIFAR10
 ```
-python /Federated_learning/BackdoorFedUnl/backdoorUnl_cifar/CIFAR10_3u_10e.py
+python /Federated_learning/BackdoorFedUnl/backdoorUnl_cifar_er/CIFAR10_er02_3ke.py
 ```

 3. To run our reproduced and improved HFU on MNIST